CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Nutrients_Royal_Analysis.md

 ```

 So the month of July had higher than expected TN, and that is unlikely
-to be solely do to chance (if we view each Site as independent, which in
+to be solely due to chance (if we view each Site as independent, which
-this setting, we do not).
-We have too little data to conclude that there
+in this setting, we do not).
+We have too little data to conclude that
-is a meaningful seasonal pattern.
-All we know is “July is high” which
+there is a meaningful seasonal pattern.
+All we know is “July is high”
-may reflect the year’s peculiar weather or something.
-We proceed with a
+which may reflect the year’s peculiar weather or something.
+We proceed
-simpler model here.
+with a simpler model here.

 ``` r
 royal_tn_lm_red <- lm(log(tn) ~ site, data = royal_data_2017)